cacton77/gphoto2_cam/README.md

 rosdep install --from-paths src --ignore-src -y
 ```

-From there you should have all the necessary dependencies installed to compile the `usb_cam` package:
+From there you should have all the necessary dependencies installed to compile the `gphoto2_cam_cam` package:

 ```shell
 cd /path/to/colcon_ws